Who we are

 - To fulfill or meet the reason you provided the information and to provide our products and services.

 - To respond to your inquiry about our products and services, including to investigate and address your concerns and monitor and improve our responses.

 - To enable our customers and end users to send and receive communications via our platform and to bill for those services.

-- To allow you to interact with our systems, including the Bandwidth websites and Bandwidth portals.
+- To allow you to interact with our systems, including our websites.